 photo of KIWI Arts Group gallery exterior

-KIWI arts GROUP is a publishing house featuring the renowned American photographer William John Kennedy and his historic collection of Andy Warhol and Robert Indiana photographs.
+KIWI arts GROUP is an Art Company featuring the renowned American photographer William John Kennedy and his historic collection of Andy Warhol and Robert Indiana photographs.

 K.I.W.I stands for Kennedy Indiana Warhol Initiative.
 Kiwi Arts Group was initially founded in 2010 to serve as an exclusive agent for the William John Kennedy archive.